-"Water is worth it - Worth our respect and our effort.
+"Water is worth it - Worth our respect, our effort, our passion and our drive.
 Water is life and clean water is health and prosperity"

 South Africa faces a multi-faceted water challenge, which, if not addressed effectively, has the potential to drastically limit the growth potential of the country.
 Deteriorating water quality is a key element in this challenge, considering that South Africa is a water scarce country, with water scarcity compounded by frequent droughts, increasing water demands, and deteriorating resource water quality.
 Despite the considerable attention paid to water quality management over the years by the Department of Water and Sanitation (DWS), the current state of the country's water resources reflects several challenges confronting the water sector, resulting from key contributing factors and supports the need for an integrated approach to the management of the resource.